pgexperts/find-bad-toast/README.md

 Background
 ----------

-See (Josh Berkus's blog post on TOAST corruption)[http://www.databasesoup.com/2014/07/improved-toast-corruption-function.html].
+See [Josh Berkus's blog post on TOAST corruption](http://www.databasesoup.com/2014/07/improved-toast-corruption-function.html).
 This program is a translation of the plpgsql version, generalizing it to arbitrary multicolumn PKs.
 Rewriting this in Python also eliminates the need for transactions, which was a crucial performance problem when running the plpgsql version on large tables.

 Solution
 --------